 There's a bigger selection of accessories.
 Walk into any Best Buy or Target, and you'll find aisles of cases for every iPhone that Apple makes — something that certainly cannot be said for the Android contingent outside of flagship devices from the biggest companies.
 Once you get past the semi-healthy selection of products made for the latest Galaxy S device, you're out of luck.
 Don't bother expecting a choice of accessories for your new Pixel or LG handset at any brick-and-mortar retailer.
 Sure, you could go online and snag a $4 case off of Amazon, but then you're guaranteed to get what you pay for.

 The selection and availability of iPhone cases, screen protectors, car mounts and other goodies is simply far greater than you'll find for any other phone, and that's more important than most people realize.
-Over the past year and a half, I've used a Pixel 3 as my daily driver.
+Recently, I used a Pixel 3 and then Pixel 4 as my daily driver.
 As someone who likes to regularly switch up my phone's case to keep it feeling fresh, I've been extremely disappointed with the lack of options for Google's handsets. iPhone owners will never have that problem.

 There's no bloatware.
 No matter how you buy your iPhone, where you buy it from or what iPhone you buy, you won't see any bloatware preinstalled when you boot it up for the first time.
 That means it's clean from the very start, with no power- or data-siphoning apps you didn't ask for sabotaging things behind the scenes.

-Android buyers who purchase unlocked phones without a service agreement will have better luck avoiding bloatware.
+Android buyers who purchase one of the best unlocked phones without a service agreement will have better luck avoiding bloatware.
 It also depends on the company.
 For example, unlocked Pixel phones aren't mired down by any third-party apps; on the other hand, it's not totally unheard of for some unlocked handsets to come with the odd unwelcome sponsored software.

 You get quicker software updates.
 Android phones get fewer updates than iPhones, and when they do, they happen less frequently and are often delayed.